thanhqtran/thanhqtran.github.io/research.md

 ## Working Papers

-**1. Fertility, Innovation, and Skill Premium in An Endogenous Growth Model with Technological Spillover**
+1. Fertility, Innovation, and Skill Premium in An Endogenous Growth Model with Technological Spillover

-**2. Sandwich Caregivers, Employment, and Elderly Care in a Fertility Declining Society**
+2. Sandwich Caregivers, Employment, and Elderly Care in a Fertility Declining Society